krishmupri1/TheLedgerCompany/README.md

 # TheLedgerCompany
-a marketplace for banks to lend money to borrowers and receive payments for the loans.
+<h2>A marketplace for banks to lend money to borrowers and receive payments for the loan</h2>
+<h2>A system to find out how much amount a user has paid the bank and how many EMIs are remaining.</h2>